 A content calendar tells your team to publish a buying guide on Tuesday.
 A content roadmap tells your team that the buying guide for "wireless headphones under $100" should come before "studio monitor headphones" because demand is 8x higher and you have 40 matching products vs. 3.
 The roadmap provides the strategic logic; the calendar handles logistics.

 Export your full sitemap and categorize every URL: category pages, subcategory pages, buying guides, landing pages, blog posts.
 Document which search queries each page currently targets and whether it ranks in the top 20 for those terms.
-This inventory becomes the foundation your roadmap builds upon.
+This inventory becomes the foundation your content roadmap builds upon.

 Multiple pages targeting the same intent fragment your authority.
 If you have three category pages that all compete for "men's running shoes," consolidate them before creating new content.
-Cleanup Agents can identify these overlaps and recommend consolidation paths so your existing pages perform better before you add new ones.
+Similar AI's Cleanup Agents can identify these overlaps and recommend consolidation paths so your existing pages perform better before you add new ones.

 Use keyword research tools and GSC data to quantify monthly search volume and understand the intent behind each query.
 A page targeting a query with thousands of monthly searches and clear commercial intent is a stronger candidate than one with a few hundred informational searches.